ZeroRanger: Reception

-Both of the reviews aggregated by Metacritic gave ZeroRanger a score of 90/100, indicating that the game was received positively, though this is inconclusive due to a low quantity of aggregated scores.

 Reviewers noted that ZeroRanger was densely packed with references to other shoot 'em ups while still having its own identity.
 Dominic Tarason of Rock, Paper, Shotgun called ZeroRanger a "lovingly assembled mix-tape featuring the best bits across all of shmup history".
 Marc Golding of HonestGamers called the game's green and orange color scheme a strange design choice that helped it stand out from other games in the genre; Golding also recognized the game's references to shoot 'em ups developed by Qute.

 ZeroRanger was praised for being relatively friendly to casual players, while still having the difficulty expected of arcade-style shoot 'em ups.
 According to Gabriel Jones of Cubed3, players are "sufficiently challenged, but never frustrated".
 Players may die often but are awarded extra lives often as well.
 Players can earn continues, and can start the game on any stage they have previously reached.
-Gabriel Jones observed that the game has a dynamic difficulty "rank" system, ensuring that players are treated to gameplay appropriate for their skill level.
+Jones observed that the game has a dynamic difficulty "rank" system, ensuring that players are treated to gameplay appropriate for their skill level.
 Flawless controls and a lack of undeserved deaths further contribute to making the game frustration-free.
 The response towards the game's difficulty was not universally favorable, as Miia Lyyra of V2.fi criticized ZeroRanger for not including selectable difficulty in the initial release.
 She warned that the difficulty is not attractive to beginner shoot 'em up players, and will leave experienced players thirsting for a greater challenge.
 Lyyra noted that the developers promised two more difficulty modes in a future update to the game, and suggested that beginners wait for that update.
 Lyyra felt that the game was otherwise perfect, and awarded it a high rating.

 Steven Wright of Variety placed ZeroRanger fourth on a list of the best indie games for 2018.

 Reviewers found themselves surprised by the deceptive length of the game.